hemprichbennett/genedrive_container/README.md

-Quick example repo, with 2 scripts:
+Quick example repo running Ace and Sara's code from https://github.com/AceRNorth/GeneralMetapop, using 2 scripts:
 - image_build.sh creates a fresh docker image (dockerhub username would need editing for anyone other than me, 'hemprichbennett'), using the instructions written in the DOCKERFILE
 - container_terminal.sh pulls the image from dockerhub (unless it's cached locally), then runs it as a container, running the executable file.
 NB you'd probably want to mount a volume in this step, so that files can be passed to and from the container